-This curry is characterised the combination of sweet cinnamon and savoury cardamom spices.
+This curry is characterized the combination of sweet cinnamon and savoury cardamom spices.
 I love dishes created from the fusion of different cultures.
 This curry origins were derived from the many Indonesian immigrants who settled in Cape Malay during the 17th century.
 The spices are very Indonesian in flavour but the addition by local of fruits and vegetables creates a sweet mild aromatic curry that is reminiscent of African tagine style dishes.
 It is traditionally served with rice but it is just as good with mashed potatoes.
 If you are new to curries and particularly wary of anything spicy then this is a great starting place.
 The ingredient list seems massive but if you use a crock pot it is just so easy to add everything and let the slow cooker do the rest.

 Spices used in this recipe